-This Festive DIY Arrangement Will Transform Your Porch Into A Hallmark Movie Set
+This DIY Holiday Arrangement Is Worthy Of A Hallmark Movie Set

 With the holidays fast approaching, you may be feeling the overpowering urge to transform your home into a Hallmark movie set.
-To get that classic look on a budget, we tapped Sue Dodd, floral manager at The Watering Can Flower Market in Vineland, Ont., for tips on how to make a festive urn.
+To get that classic look on a budget, we tapped Sue Dodd, floral manager at The Watering Can Flower Market in Vineland, Ont., for tips on how to make DIY holiday urn.

+Think of these urns as flower arrangements, with a Christmas decor twist.
+A smaller version even makes a lovely host or hostess gift.

 For this project, Dodd sourced affordable, grown-in-Canada greenery, branches and decorative touches to make a statement piece that will last throughout December and beyond.

 “If you’re in a region that gets cold winters, your arrangement can last up to three months,” she explains.
-Use whatever greenery and accents you can find at your local florist or supermarket or even in your backyard.
+Use whatever greenery and accents you can find at your local florist or grocery store, or even in your backyard.
+(A foraged arrangement is a great way to save money.)
 “There is really no right or wrong way to do this,” says Dodd.

 Materials